Skip to Main Content Skip to bottom Skip to Chat, Email, Text

 Software developers typically need a bachelor’s degree in computer science, math, computer information systems or IT.
 Some employers may prefer applicants with a master’s degree.

-Demand for qualified software developers is projected to increase by 25% between 2021 and 2031, according to BLS.
+Demand for qualified software developers is projected to increase by 25% from 2022 to 2032, according to BLS.
 This represents an estimated 162,900 job openings each year.

 6. Web developer